+OLS signalling

-The proposed syntax and semantics for signalling and specifying OLSs are provided below.
+The proposed definitions, syntax, and semantics for signalling and specifying OLSs are provided below.
 The proposed specification text changes are also included in the accompanying specification text document with change marks.
 Only those changes tagged with "JVET-P0115 OLS" in that document are for this contribution.